uvicpraxis/uvicpraxis.github.io/metadata.md

 This is a text input field.
 It is intended for the year of the game's initial release on any platform.
 "2014" is an example of data intended for this field.

 ## Version Played (Required)
 This is a text input field without a controlled vocabulary.
 It is intended to describe the version of the game played and should be completed with search in mind.
-It may include information about the release year of the version played, who published it, and on which platform and/or console the game was played and recorded.
+It may include information about the release year of the version played, who developed and published it, and on which platform and/or console the game was played and recorded.

 ## Title of Clip (Required)
 This is a text input field without a controlled vocabulary.
 It is intended to describe the clip ("title of clip"), and the title should be completed with search in mind.
 It may include quotations where appropriate. "'Amphitrite Express to Paris: Departing Now!': Making Decisions for Monsieur Fogg under Pressure" is an example of data intended for this field.